zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 -   Fix ZP Microsoft Windows 2.7.0 - conhost.exe and winrshost.exe are opened without closing (ZPS-1354)
 -   Fix zenjobs consumes excessive memory for some actions (ZPS-1783)
 -   Fix Windows link to device with no ip instead of cluster node is present in grid of Cluster Nodes component (ZPS-1852)
+-   Fix Windows - Loading of SQL Databases is worse in comparison with Zenoss 4.2.5 and Windows 2.6.4 on Zenoss 5.2.1 (ZPS-1154)

 2.7.8